Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: Quasistatic driving of glassy states

-In the `solid' glassy phase we have at short timescales equilibrium-like fluctuations (\textit{i.e.}~satisfying fluctuation-dissipation relations), within the local metabasins of a disordered energy landscape, whose statistics depend on the preparation protocol of the system (we assume it to be replica-symmetric, for now).
+In the `solid' glassy phase we have at short timescales equilibrium-like fluctuations (\textit{i.e.}~satisfying fluctuation-dissipation relations), within the local metabasins of a disordered energy landscape.
+The statistics of these metabasins depend on the preparation protocol of the system (we assume it to be replica-symmetric, for now).
 By definition, quasistatic driving amounts to slowly modifying this landscape while always enforcing equilibrium at short timescales.
 In practice, we substitute such a timescale separation ansatz in our dynamical mean-field equations (DMFE) and we assume that the mean-square-displacements (MSD) functions saturate to a finite plateau at long times, which can in turn be interpreted as the typical size of the local metabasins.
-The set of self-consistent equations for this plateau value has a solution as long as the system behaves as a `solid', which can eventually be broken by either increasing the temperature, lowering the packing fraction, shearing too much, or increasing the variance of random forces.
-Note that we focus here on the RS phase, but the system might undergo a transition to a full replica-symmetric phase \cite{rainone_2015_PhysRevLett114_015701,rainone_urbani_2016_JStatMech2016_053302} before actually yielding `for good'.
+The set of self-consistent equations for this plateau value has a solution as long as the system behaves as a `solid': this solution eventually breaks down when either increasing the temperature, lowering the packing fraction, shearing too much, or increasing the variance of random forces.
+Note that we focus here on the RS phase, but the system might undergo a transition to a full replica-symmetric phase \cite{rainone_2015_PhysRevLett114_015701,rainone_urbani_2016_JStatMech2016_053302} before yielding `for good'.

 We consider the case of a `strain' ${\gamma}$ smoothly applied over a finite timescale $\tau$, such that at long times the affine motion simply becomes ${\rr_0'(t) \to \rr_0 + \gamma \cc \equiv \hat{S}_{\gamma {\bf c}} \rr_0}$.
 We assume the same ansatz as in Eq.~(51)~\cite{agoritsas_maimbourg_zamponi_2019_JPhysA52_334001}, which thus leads to the same restricted equilibrium distributions as in Eq.~(55)~\cite{agoritsas_maimbourg_zamponi_2019_JPhysA52_334001}, replacing only ${\hat{S}_{\gamma}}$ in AQS by ${\hat{S}_{\gamma {\bf c}}}$ in AQRD.
 In addition to integrating over the initial condition ${\int \de \rr_0 \, g_{\text{in}}(\rr_0)}$, we have to average over the local random displacements ${\int \de {\bf c} \, \bar{\mathcal{P}}({\bf c}) \, (\dots)}$.
 We complement the ansatz by assuming that we have at long times the MSD plateaus $D_r$ and $D$, with the following definitions (recalled from Eq.~(56)~\cite{agoritsas_maimbourg_zamponi_2019_JPhysA52_334001}):